CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

          ![](media/gs-g-et-37.png)

-1. In the Run Validate page wait till all the validation steps are successful then click on **Done**.
+1. In the Run Validate page, wait till all the validation steps are successful, then click on **Done**.

    ![](media/gs-g-et-38.png)